Cold Lake First Nations: North-West Rebellion

-Forced assimilation

-The Canadian residential school system was also introduced for the Cold Lake First Nations.
-The children had to attend residential schools like Onion Lake or Blue Quills Residential School.
-The legacy of the schools on aboriginal people of today has been referred to as a "collective soul wound."

 Cold War and Cold Lake Air Weapons Range

-In 1930 provisions of the Alberta and Saskatchewan Acts were used to allow the confiscation of any militarily important area.
 During the Cold War the Royal Canadian Air Force was looking for a test area and found it around Primrose Lake.
-The people living there were offered a small amount of compensation for 20 years.
+The people living there were offered compensation.

 While the most modern techniques were introduced on CFB Cold Lake, the first power line was not installed before 1964.
-The residential schools were not closed before 1971, a system for which Prime Minister Stephen Harper apologized in 2008.

 Reserves

 The largest reserve today is Cold Lake 149 in the east of Bonnyville (145.281 km2).
 There are other reserves, like the one of 4134 ha on the Beaver Creek (149B), 96.2 ha of the territory of the Blue Quills First Nation Indian Reserve, 71.6 ha on the southern shore of Cold Lake (149A) and 149C, and the land meant as a kind of compensation for the Air Base, which consists of 2023.5 ha.